Ear candling: Origin

-Although Biosun, a manufacturer of ear candles, refers to them as "Hopi" ear candles, there is no such treatment within traditional Hopi healing practices.
+Ear candle manufacturer Biosun referred to them as "Hopi" ear candles, but there is no such treatment within traditional Hopi healing practices.
 Vanessa Charles, public relations officer for the Hopi Tribal Council, has stated that ear candling "is not and has never been a practice conducted by the Hopi tribe or the Hopi people."
-The Hopi tribe has repeatedly asked Biosun, the manufacturer of "Hopi Ear Candles", to stop using the Hopi name.
-Biosun ignored the request for over a decade until sometime after 2014 when the product was rebranded as "traditional earcandles" in Germany although the product is still marketed by third-party US resellers as "Hopi".
+The Hopi tribe has repeatedly asked Biosun to stop using the Hopi name.
+Biosun ignored the request for over a decade until sometime after 2014 when the product was rebranded as "traditional earcandles" in Germany, although the product is still marketed by third-party US resellers as "Hopi".

 Many advocates of ear candles claim that the treatment originates from traditional Chinese, Egyptian, or North American medicine.
-The mythical city of Atlantis is also reported to be the origin of this practice.
+The mythical city of Atlantis is also reported to be the origin of this practice, which has no documentation.
+The earliest records state that it was first practiced by Americans in the 20th century from some European immigrants.
+It developed largely in Arizona.